imjoseangel/sandbox/kubernetes/netdebug/README.md

 ### Connecting Wireshark to the ephemeral container

-Once created, run Wireshark and connect it to the just-created container.
+Once created, run Wireshark, and connect it to the just-created container.

 ```shell
 kubectl exec -c debugger deployments/nginx -- tcpdump -s 0 -n -w - -U -i any | Wireshark -kni -